andandandand/1d-continuous-cellular-automata/README.md

-# Continuous 1D Cellular Automaton Tutorial #
+# Continuous 1D Cellular Automata Tutorial #

 In a continuous cellular automaton, each cell has a gray level between [0,1] as its state.